bupple-inc/laravel-ai-engine/docs/v/0.1.0/guide/core/ai-providers.md

 ## OpenAI Integration

-OpenAI is the default provider and supports GPT-4 and GPT-3.5 models.
+OpenAI is the default provider.

 ### Configuration